cybercongress/cybercongress/site/content/post/final-prolong.md

 ## Proposal

-By voting "yes" I agree with above mentioned updates to Game of Links rules.
+By voting "yes" I agree with the above updates to the rules of the Game of Links.